Learn how the world’s largest enterprises are rebuilding work for the AI era.

 3. Redesign jobs and workflows

-Shift employees toward higher-value work such as oversight, interpretation, and decision making.
+Shift employees toward higher-value work.
+Oversight, interpretation, and decision making.

 Track workforce and operational performance together.